 Have you covered how to compose a CV for submitting to galleries in your professional development series?
 I'm trying to figure out how to do that now and it seems most advice on the web isn't geared towards artists.
 Thanks, Tracey Bell

 First of all, many people use the term CV when they mean resume.
-A CV should include everyone of your professional accomplishments.
-A Resume is the abridged information, in other words, a summary of your professional experience.
-I have several resumes, a one page, two page, five page and a Judaica resume.
+A CV should include all of your professional accomplishments.
+A Resume is abridged information, in other words, a summary of your professional experience.
+I have several resumes a one page, two page, five page, and a Judaica resume.
 These are just examples, but the point is to modify your resume for each particular situation.

 Put the most important items at the top and work your way down to less important items.

 Here is a list of suggested categories in an appropriate order.

 Name and Contact information including address, phone numbers, fax, e-mail, web site.
 Do not include your address when posting your resume online, displaying it in a public situation, or sending this resume to a gallery for their clients.

 If you don't have a formal academic education in the arts, perhaps you can push your professional degree further down the page as it might be less relevant to your art career than recent exhibitions or professional experience.

 Workshops (if they were formative to your current work) could be covered as a separate category, but they are not education.
 Considering a two days to two-week workshop equivalent to four or seven years of dedicated study seems to be stretching a resume.
 Be honest and proud of what you have accomplished, but don't overstate the facts.

 At the beginning of your career list shows by year.
 As you add shows and you have a good number to list, maybe you will want to divide them up into categories.
 Eventually, you might have International, Invitational, Juried National, Juried Regional.
 List shows by date, most recent first, in each category.

 Exhibitions at galleries or retail spaces should be a separate list from the museum and non-profit exhibition spaces.